What to Look For In a Remote Job

 Remember, the move to a remote career or jobs can be very rewarding, but it's important to find roles and opportunities that best suit your unique needs.
 A track record of success, a variety of remote settings, and autonomy are just some of the qualities in a remote job or career to seek.
 Think about what you value, set goals, make choices that benefit you, and above all do your research.

-Looking to make a change in 2023 to a career path with remote opportunities?
-Wake Forest University Tech Bootcamps Powered by Fullstack Academy offers live online bootcamps that can help equip you with skills to pursue remote jobs in tech in just 10-28 weeks.
+Looking to make a change in 2024 to a career path with remote opportunities?
+Wake Forest University Tech Bootcamps Powered by Fullstack Academy offers live online bootcamps that can help equip you with skills to pursue remote jobs in tech and beyond.
 Plus, a bootcamp can provide you with career development and job-search support to help you land a job.
 Find your program today!